Computational-Platform-IbM/IbM/README.md

 <sup><sup>1</sup>Seed-file: `.mat` file with all information of simulation.
 This file is used to execute the code.</sup><br>
 &nbsp;**<sup>All seed-files must be saved as 'sim_xxxx.mat'.
 More info in Step 6 (*Create the seed-file*)</sup>**

-Instructions to Download and run IbM:
+Instructions to Download and Run IbM:
 1. Download .zip code.
 Last version: `v2.4.1`.
 [Download code](https://github.com/Computational-Platform-IbM/IbM/archive/refs/tags/v2.4.0.zip).
 2. Extract files to a destination (:bulb: recommendation - Desktop).
 3. Open MATLAB.